cyberfined/smppizdez/README.md

 # TODO

-2) Fix message field indication of incorrectness (for some reason border color is not applied to Gtk.TextView).
-3) Fix account dialog (it must become focused when opened).
+1) Fix account dialog (it must become focused when opened).
-4) Support DATA_SM.
+2) Support DATA_SM.
-5) Make more beautiful PDU logs.
+3) Make more beautiful PDU logs.
-6) Use more convenient path to store json file with accounts, like ~/.config/smppizdez/data.json
+4) Use more convenient path to store json file with accounts, like ~/.config/smppizdez/data.json